 - Red drum will be measured nose to nose plate, belly facing the weigh master, and with a uniform pinch of the tail.

 - No cut or mutilated fish will be accepted, and fish must be in edible condition.

 - A boat may only weigh in one flounder and one red drum.
 A boat is eligible to win once in the Flounder category and once in the Red Drum category, but a boat may not win more than once in the same category.

-- The Junior Angler must be 14 years of age or younger and must accompany the fish to weigh-in.
-Anyone 14-years-old or younger is automatically considered a junior angler.
+- The Junior Angler must be 14-years-old or younger.
 This prize is based on the heaviest single fish—either red drum or flounder.

-- The Lady Angler must accompany the fish to weigh-in.
+- The Lady Angler must be female and 15-years-old or older.
 This prize is based on the heaviest single fish—either red drum or flounder.

-- The Senior Angler must be at least 60 years of age and must accompany the fish to weigh-in.
-Any male 60-years-old or older is automatically considered a senior angler.
+- The Senior Angler must be male and 60-years-old or older.
 This prize is based on the heaviest single fish—either red drum or flounder.

 - To qualify for payouts in the Aggregate Secondary Prize and the Aggregate TWT, a boat must weigh in both a flounder and a red drum.

 - The SeaTow prizes go to the boat with a current SeaTow membership that weighs in the heaviest flounder and to the boat with a current SeaTow membership that weighs in the heaviest red drum.